Days Out in County Durham

 In addition to its historical and natural attractions, County Durham offers a wide range of cultural events and festivals throughout the year.
 The Durham Brass Festival, Bishop Auckland Food Festival, and Lumiere Durham, a dazzling light festival, are just a few examples of the vibrant cultural scene that thrives in the region.

 County Durham’s charming market towns, such as Barnard Castle and Bishop Auckland, add to the county’s allure with their historic architecture, local markets, and welcoming communities.
-Whether exploring historic sites, enjoying the outdoors, or immersing oneself in cultural festivities, County Durham stands as an all-encompassing destination with an abundance of things to do for every discerning traveler.
+Whether exploring historic sites, enjoying the outdoors, or immersing oneself in cultural festivities, County Durham stands as an all-encompassing destination with an abundance of things to do for every discerning traveller.

 More Days Out in North East England